 A.8.15.
-The information required in emergencies, including information available in the supplementary control room and onsite emergency response facilities, emergency control room, where provided, should be discussed.
+The information required in emergencies, including information available in the emergency control room, where provided, should be discussed.

 CHAPTER 9: ELECTRIC POWER

 A.9.1.
 This chapter of the safety analysis report should describe the AC and DC power supplies, with the emphasis on their dependability and their relationship to safety.
 The descriptions should be supported by adequate diagrams.
 The adequacy of each power supply should be demonstrated, and ageing effects that could affect safety should be discussed.